MY LAST PRINT OF 2017

 I primarily use Rives, a 100% cotton French paper.
 All matting and framing materials are acid free and archival.

-I had a great Artist's Residency for the month of June at the Schoodic section of Acadia National Park last year.
+I had a great Artist's Residency for the month of June at the Schoodic section of Acadia National Park in 2016.
 I did many watercolors of the surf, coastal views, rocks and views on little Moose Island, and forest scenes in the park, and some paintings at the nearby Corea Heath.
 I've been working on images from this experience and have new sketches from 2017 to use as subjects in 2018.